-This insect causes the leaves to become cup-shaped and there may also be splashes of a waxy white material apparent on the foliage.
+This insect causes the leaves to become cup-shaped and in spring there are splashes of a waxy white material on the foliage which can also be blown around in the wind.
 In most cases the damage can be tolerated.

 This moth has become established in south east England, and its caterpillars can completely defoliate plants.
 For more information and to submit reports of this insect visit the box tree caterpillar profile